 Chivalrous Pervert: He was described as a womanizer who constantly harassed his female co-workers and had a short temper, but he nearly killed a guy after seeing him on top of the girl he kidnapped.

 Cowboy Cop: He would really go against standard procedure in dealing suspicious people despite Shinya's order on not to do something stupid.
+In the New Edit, this leads to his death.

 The Supporting Protagonist and female lead of the series, Akane is a rookie Inspector assigned to Unit 1.
 A well-meaning, idealistic young detective, she works well with the Enforcers but often clashes with her more uptight colleague, Ginoza.